ADS2018UB/iDEALParking/README.md

 ```

 The app requires the shapes of the Barcelona districts.
 Load them
-using the next Flask script,
+using the next Flask script for Linux,

 ```bash
 export FLASK_APP=ideal_parking